anipiano/anipianolist/README.md

 ...
 ```

+#### Groups

+Set up these groups in Django to take advantage of internal management systems.

+- **Admin** - full access to systems except for internal Django dashboard (reserve this for superuser)
+- **Moderator** - access to modifying user data
+- **Maintainer** - access to modifying arrangement database entries

+All moderation actions are logged.

 ### Environment variables
 Use the provided `.env.example` template to set up your environment variables for local or production instances.
 ```